junyang-zh/Runik/README.md

 # Runik: A ELF binary-compilant unikernel written in Rust

-This is a work as the bachelor's thesis of Junyang Zhang.
+This is a work as a part of the bachelor's thesis of Junyang Zhang.

 Runik is a unikernel written in Rust.
 It aims to provide a posix-compliant interface for prebuilt binaries, enabling a single application running above a hypervisor.
 The application and the library os code will run in the same address space.